You are currently viewing 5 Best Bluegrass Guitars in 2023 – Buyer’s Guide

 Summary

-This is the bluegrass “standard”.
-It is the guitar that defined the bluegrass sound.
+This is the bluegrass standard, the very guitar that shaped and defined the iconic bluegrass sound.

 Pros:

--All solid wood construction allows for a fuller tone and increased natural volume.
+-Solid wood construction throughout ensures a richer tone and heightened natural volume.

 Cons: